-SDSU Extension programming in sustainable local food systems is a multidisciplinary programming area involving Community Development, Food Safety, Horticulture, Livestock and Nutrition.
-Extension Community Development focuses on increasing access to food by helping local teams develop or enhance their community food projects.
+SDSU Extension programming in sustainable local food systems is a multidisciplinary programming area involving Community Vitality, Food Safety, Horticulture, Livestock and Nutrition.
+Extension Community Vitality focuses on increasing access to food by helping local teams develop or enhance their community food projects.
 We work to provide development opportunities for local food entrepreneurs through trainings and personal coaching.
 Additionally, we partner on state-wide efforts to enhance the local food system of South Dakota.

 For more information, visit the SDSU Extension Local Foods Program website.